 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

 David Jordan is a principal in the Washington, D.C., office of Fish & Richardson P.C., although he is frequently found in the firm’s San Diego office as well.
 David’s law practice emphasizes client counseling and software patent prosecution.

-Patrick Darno is an associate in the Washington, D.C.*, office of Fish & Richardson P.C.
-Patrick focuses his practice on patent prosecution and counseling related to matters before the U.S. Patent and Trademark Office (USPTO).
+A principal in Fish’s Washington, D.C.* office, Patrick Darno focuses his practice on patent prosecution and counseling related to matters before the U.S. Patent and Trademark Office (USPTO).
+Patrick’s technical background reflects his extensive history working with companies in the bioinformatics and communications fields.